inderjit303/32-bit-SRAM-/README.md

 Fig 3.
 3x8 SRAM Address Decoder
 </p>

 As shown above in fig 3, a 3X8 decoder has 4 inputs and 8 outputs.
 The first three inputs a0, a1, a2 are used to give the coded signal and the fourth signal enbl acts as an enable.
-If the en signal is low then all the ouputs d0 to d7 will remain low.
+If the enbl signal is low then all the ouputs d0 to d7 will remain low.

 In this design, the above decoder has been implemented using the MakerChip feature in eSim .
-After opening the eSIM v2.3, open the MakerChip tab present on the left side and load the file with the Verilog code.
+After opening the eSim v2.3, open the MakerChip tab present on the left side and load the file with the Verilog code.
 We can verify the functionality of the loaded verilog code using the MakerChip EDA tool integrated with the eSim tool.
 Then we can switch over to the NgVeri tab and use it to convert the verilog code into NgSpice netlist.
 The verilog code for the above decoder is as follows:

 ```
 module isramsd_decoder(d,a,enbl);